vidurpunj/BDD_app/README.md

 - Fill
 username, password and email
 - Invalid Sign up
  empty username, password or email

+ # has_many
+ - user can have articles
+ - article can belongs to one user